 In 2015, Round 2 secured the rights to produce the classic Racing Champions brand, including the popular Mint line of die-cast models from the 1990s.
 The Mint collection uses the original Racing Champions castings and we also mix in 1:64th-scale models from the Racing Champions Ertl “American Muscle” series.
 Round 2 selects the best vehicles from both lines to create a fresh, all-new Mint collection featuring the most accurate and exciting models from both brands.

-Original marketing material proclaims that, “These unique limited production die cast collectables are 3.25 inch replicas of the original factory vehicles.”
-This generous size and a die- cast chassis give these models their characteristic heft.
-The company boasts that the Mint line is, “a distinctive collection of die cast collectables that chronicle America’s [automotive] accomplishments through the decades.”
+Original marketing material proclaims that “These unique limited productions die-cast collectibles are 3.25-inch replicas of the original factory vehicles.”
+This generous size and a die-cast chassis give these models their characteristic heft.
+The company boasts that the Mint line is, “a distinctive collection of die-cast collectibles that chronicle America’s [automotive] accomplishments through the decades.”

 The vast range of castings includes cars from each decade starting with the 1930s and continuing into the 1990s.
 Examples from the 1930s include elegant models from Cadillac and Duesenberg.
 The 1940s bring stylish cars from Lincoln and Buick and the 1950s feature the ever-popular Bel Air and Thunderbird.
 Staples from the 1960s include the Impala and Mustang while numerous circa 1970 muscle cars appear from Ford, General Motors, and Mopar.